.

 Holland park vista 2

-The international elements to the gardens feature a Dutch Garden, decorative flower beds in geometric patterns, terraces and a Japanese garden area.
+The international elements of the gardens feature a Dutch Garden, decorative flower beds in geometric patterns, terraces, and a Japanese garden area.

 The Japanese-inspired Kyoto Garden in Holland Park.